 CEPCO's products can be customised to suit any construction projects' requirements.
-Our spinning process compacts the concrete resulting in a denser mixture, making it strong, durable and with high resistance to corrosion.
+Our spinning process compacts the concrete resulting in a denser mixture, giving a strong, durable and high resistance to corrosion.
 This provides a higher capacity for an economical solution to our customers.
 With higher quality end products, they would stay competitive in the market.

-The current export rate of our products is 36.20% of the total revenue.
+The current export rate of our products is 24.10% of the total revenue.
 This has positively contributed to foreign exchange inflows to the country.
-The Group intends to enhance its products offering to more overseas markets, which is expected to generate better sales and profitability.
+The Group intends to enhance its product offerings to more overseas markets, which is expected to generate better sales and profitability.

-Our spending on local supplies is significant to develop the local economic.
-Currently 93.44% of our total purchases are sourced locally.
+Our spending on local suppliers is significant to develop the local economy.
+Currently 92.52% of our total purchases are sourced locally.

 Our voluntary contributions have also enhanced the socio-economic benefits and created a positive social-economic impact in our country.
-Information on our voluntary contributions are included in the Corporate Social Responsibility activities on page 17 of this Annual Report.
+Information on our voluntary contributions is included in the Corporate Social Responsibilities on page 18 of this Annual Report.